mgeitz/tbdchat/README.txt

    Smaller adjustments:

-      - [Server] Redo several lists structures to be lists of pointers to registers users nodes and solve all of our problems.
+      - [Server] Lists of pointers to registers users nodes and solve all of our problems.

       - [Server] Send notification to all users in a room when another user leaves it